nasser/teaching/2016/game-design/week-11/homework.md

 3. This will involve *finding people to playtest your game*.
 This can be friends, classmates, or anyone else.
 4. NYU holds playtests Thursday evenings and you can get involved in that.
 (I will post details on how to do that shortly)
 5. Prepared to talk about this experience and your progress in class.

+I've updated the Resources page with the link to [Robert's analysis of Half Life](https://www.youtube.com/watch?v=iGH41AgcjP4), and the Games page with a link to the [Good Bundle](https://itch.io/b/149/a-good-bundle)!